-All grade and progress reports are sent to parents electronically through our student information system.
-Reports are available on Family Portal for two weeks after they are sent via email.
+All grade and progress reports are sent to parents electronically through our student information system (SIS), Veracross.

+Early Childhood and Lower School

-Early Childhood/Lower School: A child's progress is discussed as needed throughout the year.
-In early November and early March, parents receive formal progress reports with checklists and narratives from their child's homeroom teacher as well as the specialists, and two days are set aside for parent-teacher conferences.
+A child's progress is discussed as needed throughout the year.
+In early November and early March, parents receive formal progress reports with prioritized standards and narratives from their child's homeroom teacher as well as the specialists, and two days are set aside for parent-teacher conferences.
 In June, parents receive a final report.
-Although a formal grading system is not used in the Early Childhood and Lower School, classroom teachers use checklists and detailed narrative reports to describe how each child is progressing in all subjects.
+Although a formal grading system is not used in the Early Childhood and Lower School, classroom teachers use standards-based checklists and detailed narrative reports to describe how each child is progressing in all subjects.